firdodev/Glory-Programming-Language/README.md

 > Basic Info

-This repo is a compiler and a programming language written to programm in GloryEngine.
+This repo is a compiler called Glory only made to program in a custom Game Engine.
-<br>More details follow.